The Alexander Technique for Singers

 All learning will be experiential.

-A key aspect of the curriculum is integration: learning how to create a singing experience where mind, body, voice and spirit are merged into one unified and integrated whole.
+A key aspect of the curriculum is INTEGRATION – learning how mind, body, voice and spirit merge into one unified and integrated whole to create deep and meaningful singing experiences.

 The Vocal Playground